darioamorosodaragona-tuni/ML-Test-Smell-Detection-Online-Appendix/README.md

     - Eager Test (ET)
     - Mystery Guest (MG)
     - Test Redundancy (TR)
+- [projects.csv](https://github.com/darioamorosodaragona-tuni/ML-Test-Smell-Detection-Online-Appendix/blob/main/projects.csv): a csv file in which we report the url and SHA of the project that we will analyze..
-- [infoProjects.txt](https://github.com/darioamorosodaragona-tuni/ML-Test-Smell-Detection-Online-Appendix/blob/main/infoProjects.txt): a txt file in which we report some information about the project that we will analyze, i.e., url, SHA and project's scope.
+- [projects_metrics.csv](https://github.com/darioamorosodaragona-tuni/ML-Test-Smell-Detection-Online-Appendix/blob/main/projects_metrics.csv): a csv file in which we report some information about the project that we will analyzwe i.e, n. of forks, stars, age.

 We take in account only the Test Smells detector tools that:
 - Analyze Java project